thomascgray/mesbg-bgab/README.md

 ### **Supports Tabletop Simulator from the get go**

-- Auto calculates which distinct models you're going to need for your army, and builds a BBCode'ified output for each of those models, that you can then easily copy and paste onto your TTS army.
+- Auto calculates which distinct models you're going to need for your army, and builds a BBCode'ified output for each of those models that you can then easily copy and paste onto your TTS army.
 - I personally play exclusively on TTS, so I have a vested interest in this being as convinient as possible.

-**Check Working**
+**TODO**

 - Durin having khazad guard that get the upgrade
   - basically, upgrades that can affect stats and wargear and names
 - Gildor Inglorion getting exiles
 - adding independent heros as warband
-  **TODO**

-- models need some kind of "effective model count" cus some things can be purchased as they count as 2 models

-  - e.g dwarf vault warden teams

-- supporting things with multiple profiles for 1 choice e.g the 2 elves together

-  - `ElladanAndElrohir`
-  - now check with the dwarfs with different profiles

-- upgrading units based on them being inside a specific hero's warband

-  - durin
-    that elf man
+- calculate bow limits per force in the army

 - upgrading units allowing changes to any of the stats of a unit